The journey to the automated cell biology lab of the future

 However, where car manufacturers are about consistency and predictability, labs are about discovery and change.
 This is why many in the life sciences industry have hesitated to borrow such rigid production techniques.

 We’re delivering a new approach that facilitates the repeatability, scale, quality, throughput, and efficiency enjoyed by factories, but with the flexibility and adaptability demanded by labs at the cutting edge.
-The insights we’ve gained can improve labs’ results, increase efficiency, and free scientists from repetitive tasks, revolutionising how they work and innovate today.
+The insights we’ve gained can improve labs’ results, increase efficiency, and free scientists from repetitive tasks, revolutionizing how they work and innovate today.

 If you’re ready to begin your journey to the fully automated cell culture lab of the future, download this eBook to discover: